- Scalp acne develops for the same reasons as elsewhere on the body, along with product buildup and infrequent hair washing.

-Creams, gels and serums can be used to manage scalp acne.
-Look for products containing anti-acne active ingredients such as salicylic acid, glycolic acid or tea tree oil.
+Creams, gels and serums can all be used to manage scalp acne.
+Look for products containing anti-acne active ingredients such as salicylic or glycolic acid, or tea tree oil.

-Retinoid creams have also been proven effective at eliminating microcomedones, the precursors of other types of acne, and reducing inflammation.
+Retinoid creams have also been proven effective at reducing and preventing the formation of microcomedones, the precursors of other types of acne, and bringing down inflammation.